-Due to the generosity of our alumni and supporters, each year the Gene and Linda Voiland School provides more than $100,000 to undergraduate and graduate students seeking chemical engineering or bioengineering degrees.
+Due to the generosity of our alumni and supporters, each year the Gene and Linda Voiland School provides more than $100,000 to undergraduate students seeking chemical engineering or bioengineering degrees.

 Scholarships may be provided to students pursuing chemical engineering or bioengineering degrees in accordance with the expressed wishes of those who donated the funds.
 Departmental scholarships may be offered to students in good standing.
 Undergraduates wishing to be considered for a departmental scholarship must complete this form and submit it and supporting materials by the date specified.
 Scholarships are based on merit, need, and availability of funds.